De Havilland DH.60 Moth: Design

-Apart from the engine, the new Gipsy Moth was still a standard DH.60.
-Except for changes to accommodate the engine the fuselage remained the same as before, the exhaust still ran alongside the left side of the cockpits and the logo on the right side still read 'De Havilland Moth'.
+Apart from the engine, the new Gipsy Moth was a standard DH.60.
+Except for changes to accommodate the engine the fuselage remained the same, the exhaust still ran alongside the left side of the cockpits and the logo on the right side still read 'De Havilland Moth'.
 The fuel tank was still housed in the bulging airfoil that formed the centre section of the upper wing.
 The wings could still be folded alongside the fuselage and still had de Havilland's patented differential ailerons on the bottom mainplanes and no ailerons on the top ones.
 Colour options still remained as simple as before: wings and tail in "Moth silver", fuselage in the colour the buyer chose.

 Operational history

 As there was no real comparison between the original DH.60 and the new DH.60G, the Gipsy Moth quickly became the mainstay of British flying clubs as the only real recreational aircraft in the UK.
 By 1929 it was estimated that of every 100 aeroplanes in Britain, 85 were Moths of one type or another, most of them Gipsy Moths.
 This was in spite of the fact that with de Havilland having switched from the Cirrus engine to its own Gipsy engine, surplus Cirruses were now pouring into the market and a trove of Cirrus-powered aircraft like the Avro Avian, the Klemm Swallow, and the Miles Hawk started fighting for the flying club and private market.

 Although replaced in production by the DH.82 Tiger Moth, the Gipsy Moth remained the mainstay of the British flying scene up to the start of WWII.
 The war however marked the end of the Gipsy Moth and post-war it was quickly replaced by ex-RAF Tiger Moths pouring into the civilian market.